International Freshmen (First-time University Study)

-Freshmen who wish to be considered for merit scholarships must sit for the SAT and present a combined critical reading and math score of 1300 or better along with high school marks that are in the top 10 percent of their class.
+Freshmen who wish to be considered for merit scholarships must sit for the SAT.
 Otherwise, students educated overseas do not need to sit for the SAT.

-Please submit an official or attested copy of your secondary school academic record showing courses and grades received; mark sheets; examination certificates; and/or leaving certificate, as appropriate for the country's educational system.
-All documents must be translated in English and notarized.
+Please submit an official or attested copy of your secondary school academic record showing courses and grades received; mark sheets; examination results; and/or leaving results, as appropriate for the country's educational system.
+All documents must be translated to English.
 Translations must be as literal as possible, with no attempt to translate information into the U.S. educational system.